HundredVisionsGuy/cardTrumpChecker/README.md

 ----------
 The rules are as follows:
 * cards are numbered from 1 - 10
-* each card has one of three different colors: green, yellow, and red.
+* each card has one of three different colors:
+  * green,
+  * yellow, and
+  * red.
-* Higher numbers always trump (beat) lower numbers (color doesn't matter)
+* Higher numbers always trump (beat) lower numbers
+  * color doesn't matter if one number is higher than the other
-* When the colors are the same,
+* When the numbers are the same...
   * yellow trumps (beats) green
   * red trumps (beats) yellow
-* If both cards have the same number and color, card1 always wins (it was played first)
+* If both cards have the same number and color, card1 always wins
+  * it was played first

 **Inputs:**
 ----------